 Beginning in fall 2021, I have been working toward a PhD in Computer Science at West Virginia University.
 I have completed my Qualifying Exam with research in secure dynamic memory management.
-My dissertation resarch is focusing on static and dynamic analysis of C programs to improve software reliability and security.
-If all goes well, I hope to graduate at the end of the Spring 2024 semester.
-Following this, I intend to seek a tenure-track facutly position in Computer Science.
+My dissertation resarch is focusing on identifying undefined behavior in C programs at run-time.
+If all goes well, my final defense should occur in Summer 2024.

 Prior to this, I received a Masters of Science in Computer Science, from The George Washington University in 2017.
 My focus was in the area of secure operating systems.
 I did a lot of work on Composite, a research operating system shepherded by my advisor Gabriel Parmer.